ulywae/NeuNVS/README.md

 1. Download this repository as a `.zip`
 2. Go to **Sketch** → **Include Library** → **Add .ZIP Library**
 3. Select the downloaded file
+4. Or download directly from the library manager on Arduino

 ### PlatformIO